How to contact a publisher and greatly improve your chances of getting a response

 Emailing publishers that you don’t have existing relationships with can seem daunting.
 I know.
 I’ve reached out to dozens of publishers myself and have had successes, passes, and more than anything else, a LOT of non-responses.

 Publishers are busy.
 They have hundreds, if not thousands, of people contacting them every year with their latest and greatest game ideas.
-Some publishers accept outside submissions and others do not, so make sure to do your homework.
+Some publishers accept outside submissions and others do not, so you need to do your homework.

 Most publishers will clearly state on their website whether or not they are accepting submissions, which will save you some time and effort, as you can focus on only reaching out to those currently looking for games.
-You don’t want to waste your time or theirs by pitching them a game when they are not accepting submissions.
+You don’t want to waste your time or theirs by pitching them a game when they aren’t even accepting submissions.

 When you do contact a publisher, make sure to follow any process they’ve outlined.
 They may indicate that you must fill out a form or only provide certain information.

 Generally, it’s best to email them, introducing yourself and why you feel your game is a good match for them.
 Avoid generic emails and make sure to personalize your message to them.
 Nobody enjoys receiving a standard generic email that is clearly being sent to many others with the exact same message.
+Tell them why you want to work with them and why your game is such a great fit.
 This will greatly increase your chances of receiving a reply.

 Don’t just go and send a publisher a prototype of your game or a print and play file when you first contact them.
 Simply include a brief description of the game, including the hook and why it would be a good match for the publisher.

 Also include your sell sheet, outlining important aspects of your game, as well as your contact information.
-If they’re interested, they may ask you to send the rules or a short play through video to demonstrate how the game is played.
-It’s not a bad idea to have both of these ready in advance, to keep the conversation moving forward and keep yourself at the front of the publisher’s mind.
+If they’re interested, they may ask you to send the rules or a short play-through video to demonstrate how the game is played.
+It’s always a good idea to have both of these ready in advance, to keep the conversation moving forward and keep yourself at the front of the publisher’s mind.